Major Achievements for Women in the United States

 July 26, 2016: Hillary Clinton becomes the first woman to receive a presidential nomination from a major political party.
 During her speech at the Democratic National Convention, she says, “Standing here as my mother’s daughter, and my daughter’s mother, I’m so happy this day has come.”

-The daughter of Jamaican and Indian immigrants, Harris served as California’s first female, first Black and first Asian American attorney general and won election to the U.S. Senate in 2016.
-She made her own unsuccessful presidential bid before being selected by former Vice President Joe Biden as his running mate.
-In 2024 she became the Democratic candidate for president after Biden dropped out of the race, but lost to Donald Trump.
+January 20, 2021: Kamala Harris — an Oakland native and the daughter of Jamaican and Indian immigrants — is sworn in as the first woman and first woman of color vice president of the United States.
+“While I may be the first woman in this office, I will not be the last,” Harris says after getting elected in November.
+Harris had served as California’s first female, first Black, and first Asian American attorney general before winning election to the U.S. Senate in 2016.
+She made her own presidential bid before being selected by former Vice President Joe Biden as his running mate.
+In 2024, she became the Democratic candidate for president after Biden withdrew from the race, but lost the general election to Donald Trump.